dashingsoft/pyarmor/docs/questions.rst

 It's same for ``dist/pyarmor_runtime_000000/pyarmor_runtime.so``.

-Refer to Apple offical documentation `Run-Path Dependent Libraries`__
+Refer to Apple official documentation `Run-Path Dependent Libraries`__

 **If there are many same version Python installed, make sure pytransform3.so or pyarmor_runtime.so links to the right one**